matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/install-distributed-matrixone.md

 client-urls = "your_ip_address:40000"
 peer-urls = "your_ip_address:50000"
 ```
-6. Set `storage-node` to TRUE, as the prophet store will hold the cluster metadata:
+6. Set `prophet-node` to TRUE, as the prophet store will hold the cluster metadata:
 ```
-storage-node = true
+prophet-node = true
 ```
 7. Set `max-replicas` number to the replica numbers that you want, it can only be `2*N+1` numbers:
 ```